 This keyboard is wired-only and can't be used wirelessly.

 By default, the Ducky MIYA Pro doesn't have any media keys.
 However, you can easily program macros when using the software, which enables you to remap some keys to media controls.
 You can also use Fn+Windows Key to lock the Windows key, which is great when gaming.
 Additionally, there are a lot of extra commands you can do, but you'll need to use the manual to know which combo of keypresses do which command.
 Pressing Fn+PageUp turns the top row into a number row, while Fn+PageDown turns the top row into the F-key row.
+If you want a keyboard with media hotkeys, consider the Varmilo VA87M.

 A typical MIYA Pro box comes with: